Nursing — Ph.D.

 The following sequential elements are required for progression in the doctoral program:

 - Area of concentration developed and approval of student's proposed academic plan by the end of the first year of full-time study.

 - Advance to candidacy;

-Refer to guidelines from the Faculty of Graduate Studies* and the Ph.D. student handbook for dissertation format requirements.
+Refer to guidelines from the Faculty of Graduate Studies* and the Ph.D. degree student handbook for dissertation format requirements.

 The normal time to complete the program is three to seven years—(5 years projected mean) based on less than full-time enrollment.